Stockbroker FAQs

 - My Broker May Have Misrepresented My Investment, What do I Have to do to Prove It?

-If fiduciary negligence by a broker or firm caused losses to an investor the broker or firm should reimburse the investor for those losses.
-However, you must first determine if you have fallen victim to negligence.
+The first step is to determine if you have fallen victim to negligence.
+Suppose fiduciary negligence by a broker or firm caused losses to an investor.
+The broker or firm should reimburse the investor for those losses.

-There are a few steps to take when trying to assess if you have been a victim of broker negligence:
+There are a few steps to take when assessing if you have been a victim of broker negligence:

-- The first step in determining broker negligence is to assess if the broker’s conduct was below the appropriate level of care, meaning that the broker acted like a reasonable financial professional would in the same circumstance.
-Negligence does not have to be intentional, but can just be the result of not living up to the standard of care of a reasonable financial advisor, even if there were good intentions.
+- The first step in determining broker negligence is to assess the broker's conduct.
+Determine if the conduct was below the appropriate level of care.
+Considering that the broker acted like a reasonable financial professional, given the circumstance.
+Negligence does not have to be intentional.
+But, it can result from not living up to the standard of care of a reasonable financial advisor, despite good intentions.

-- If you have determined that you have in fact suffered financial losses due to broker negligence, it is possible that you may be able to hold the brokerage firm liable for those losses.
-These cases are normally handled in the arbitration process before the Financial Industry Regulatory Authority, or FINRA.
+- Suppose you have determined that you have suffered financial losses due to broker negligence.
+You may be able to hold the brokerage firm liable for those losses.
+These cases are often handled in the arbitration process before the Financial Industry Regulatory Authority, or FINRA.

 - Consult with a securities lawyer to determine if you have a broker negligence claim and attain appropriate representation.

-A CRD stands Central Registration Depository, which is a database that contains information on brokers and brokerage firms.
-Every stockbroker that is licensed to sell securities in the United States has a CRD number.
+A CRD stands for Central Registration Depository and is a database containing information on brokers and brokerage firms.
+Every stock broker licensed to sell securities in the United States has a CRD number.

-Every broker and brokerage firm is required to disclose specific information throughout the entire licensing and registration process.
-A CRD report may not be totally inclusive, however it can provide valuable information including details on the following:
+Every broker and brokerage firm must disclose specific information throughout the entire licensing and registration process.
+A CRD report may not be inclusive.
+However, it can provide valuable information, including details on the following:

 - Registration